GoogleCloudPlatform/bigquery-utils/dataform/examples/dataform_udf_unit_test/tutorial.md

 ## Run Your Own UDF Unit Tests

-### 1. Create environment variables for the path to your Dataform directory and your BigQuery project ID:
+### 1. While you’re still in the dataform_udf_unit_test directory, create environment variables for the name of your Dataform directory and your BigQuery project ID:

-Dataform project using these environment variables:

 ```bash
 DATAFORM_DIR=<name-of-your-Dataform-project>